Joberrr/puss-in-boots/_posts/2014-04-07-about-this-site.md

 ### Don't like what you see?
 Have suggestions?

-Well, don't hesitate, tell me what want me to know.
+Well, don't hesitate, tell me what you want me to know.

 ### *That's all folks!*